beryllium/llama/readme.md

 How do I use it?
 ---

 When you initialize a new ```LlamaCommand```, you pass it at minimum an "Executor" lambda that determines what the command does.
 You can also pass it a Configurator, an Initializer, or an Interactor.
-The Configurator lambda doesn't require any arguments, but the remaining lambdas should take this form:
+The Configurator lambda requires a ```$config``` parameter, and the remaining lambdas should take this form:

     function ($input, $output) use (... any scope you want to invoke inside ...) {
     }